 - My business is in London, Red Cow are based in Manchester.
 Does this matter?

 Absolutely not, we work with a variety of businesses not only just around the UK, but globally.
-We work with businesses based in Germany, Portugal, Australia, USA and China and successfully deliver results through the use of regular emails and phone calls – this is one of he major advantages of a digital marketing agency, everything can be communicated via computer.
-We do like to have face to face meetings whenever we can and regularly visit clients in London, Newcastle and Manchester – this can however ben harder with a client based in China or the USA.
+We work with businesses based in Germany, Portugal, Australia, USA and China and successfully deliver results through the use of regular emails and phone calls – this is one of the major advantages of a digital marketing agency, everything can be communicated via computer/phone.
+We do like to have face to face meetings whenever we can and regularly visit clients in London, Birmingham, Newcastle and Manchester – this can however be harder with a client based in China, Australia or the USA.

 - Is there a long-term commitment for your services?